roys/java-hdl-webserver/README.md

 Use `ctrl + x` to exit, press `Y` to save the cron setup and `enter` to confirm the filename.

-Restart the device using `sudo shutdown -r now` and check out if there's stuff going on in `network.log`. `launcher.log` will also contain output and any error messages running the script.
+Restart the device using `sudo shutdown -r now` and check out if there's stuff going on in `releases/logs/hdl-bus.log`. `releases/logs/hdl-server.log` and `releases/logs/nohup.out` will also contain output and any error messages running the server.

-...
-TO BE CONTINUED ...Give me a few days to finish up the instructions. :)
+#### 4. Reading the logs

+You can easily tap in to what's going by running `tail`:
+`tail -f hdl-bus.log`
+`tail -f hdl-server.log`

+This will let you follow the file and the contents that's written to it.
+To end the session just press `ctrl + c`.

+#### Updating the server

+If you chose to do a `git clone` in the first step you can just run `git pull` inside the directory at `~/java-hdl-webserver`.
+If you run the script at boot time it is easiest to just reboot your Raspberry Pi using `sudo shutdown -r now` to ensure the latest version of the script is running.

 ### Part 2: Adding commands (actions)